VivekRas/Data_Lake_Spark/README.md

 # Data lake with Spark
 ## Tools - Spark SQL, Spark DataFrames, Python and AWS

-ELT pipeline that extracts data from S3, processes it using Spark, and loads it back on S3 as a set of dimensional tables into partitioned parquet files
+ETL pipeline that extracts data from S3, processes it using Spark, and loads it back on S3 as a set of dimensional tables into partitioned parquet files

 ## Purpose of this database
 As their database grows Sparkify has migrated on the cloud.